Skip to main content

 If you're dealing with one of these issues, here are the steps you should follow to solve it.

-If your DualShock 4 is on but not responding, you can try to re-pair your controller with your console (this is known as a soft reset).
-To do this, you'll need a second, working DualShock 4 controller to work through these steps.
+If your PS4 controller isn't connecting, you can try to re-pair your controller with your console (this is known as a soft reset).
+To do this, you'll need a second, working DualShock® 4 controller to work through these steps.

 1. On your PlayStation dashboard, go to Settings Devices Bluetooth Devices.